KUSENTEI!

 9 September 1944:

-At 0722, CH-30 departs Miri with destroyer SATSUKI and subchasers CH-28 and CH-33 escorting a convoy consisting of tankers KYOKUHO and KYOKUTO MARUs.
+At 0722, CH-30 departs Miri with destroyer SATSUKI and subchasers CH-28 and CH-33 escorting a convoy consisting of tankers OKIKAWA, KYOKUHO and KYOKUTO MARUs.
 Shortly after leaving port, KYOKUHO MARU has engine problems and returns.
 At 1117, CH-28 also returns to port.
 At 1903, the convoy anchors at Brunei Bay, Borneo.

 10 September 1944: